RezaHamzehie/SieveOfEratosthenes/README.md

 # SieveOfEratosthenes
-does the sieve of Eratosthenes and finds the prime numbers for any given array of integers uses the acm package for better graphical viewing which can be changed.
+does the sieve of Eratosthenes and finds the prime numbers for any given array of integers uses the acm package for better graphical views.